steilerDev/duplicati_helper/README.md

 This script is a drop-in replacement for the shutdown procedure, checking if there are any running duplicati jobs and postponing the shutdown until all jobs finished.
 Upon calling `shutdown` it will notify all open terminals, that a shutdown is scheduled, but delayed.
 A scheduled shutdown can be canceled using `shutdown -c`.
 In case a shutdown is scheduled, `duplicatirc` will display that information.

 # Installation
+## Automatic installation (beta)
+You can use the installation script provided, to install mono, duplicati and the duplicati helper scripts, as well as configure everything.
+*DISCLAIMER*: I only tested this under Debian 7 and 8.
+The following command will download and execute the install script that will do all the work for you: `wget https://raw.githubusercontent.com/steilerDev/duplicati_helper/master/install.sh && chmod +x install.sh && ./install.sh && rm install.sh`

+## Manual installation
+In case the automatic installation does not work, or you don't trust my script, first install mono and duplicati according to the provided docs.
+My script should work within any shell.
+Currently the quiet mode only works if you have `gdb` installed.

 1. Clone the repository (suggested location: `/opt/duplicati_helper/`)
 2. Link binary: `ln -s /opt/duplicati_helper/duplicati /bin/duplicati`
   * If you want to use the `quiet` workaround you need to install `gdb` and mono needs to have version 4.3.2.467, 4.4.x, or higher